-Harbour Trust lands reveal the heritage of the Traditional Custodians and Owners; namely, the Borogegal, Birrabirrigal, Cammeraygal, Gadigal, Gayamagal, Wallumedegal and Wangal people.
-This includes their lived experiences and connection to the nation’s maritime and defence industries across the last two centuries.
-As such, we have a significant responsibility and opportunity to assist in the national journey towards Reconciliation.
+Harbour Trust lands reveal the heritage of their Traditional Custodians and Owners; namely, the Borogegal, Birrabirrigal, Cammeraygal, Gadigal, Gayamagal, Wallumedegal and Wangal Peoples.
+This includes their lived experiences and connection to the nation’s maritime and defence industries.
+As such, we have a responsibility – and a significant opportunity – to assist in the national journey towards Reconciliation.

-Our vision for Reconciliation is for all Australians to recognise and celebrate the cultures and histories of Aboriginal and Torres Strait Islander Peoples, including their strong and enduring ties to the iconic places under our stewardship.
+Our vision for Reconciliation is for “all Australians to recognise and celebrate the centrality of Aboriginal and Torres Strait Islander peoples, cultures, histories and continuing connections to these Harbour Trust lands”.

 The implementation of our RAP is being overseen, monitored and championed by an internal RAP Working Group in close collaboration with our Aboriginal and Torres Strait Islander Advisory Group.

 In the period since we adopted our first Innovate RAP, the Harbour Trust has benefitted from the generous advice and guidance of our advisory group members as well as the wider First Nations community.